bhargavsp/aws_solution-architect/aws Q&A.md

 AWS snowball | It is used to transfer the data physically in a device (it is mostly usefull if we have the large amount of the data that needs to uploaded to the aws cloud)
 Instance scheduler | used to schedule the instances start and stop based on our requirement,it works for the EC2 instances and the RDS database as well
-Amazon Macie | used to discover personally identifiable information (PII) real life stream | amazon kinesis durable, low latency database, single digit milliseconds | dynamodb canary realease deployment for API gateway | Canary release is a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody.
+Amazon Macie | used to discover personally identifiable information (PII) Amazon GuardDuty | help protect your AWS accounts, workloads, and data from threats. real life stream | amazon kinesis durable, low latency database, single digit milliseconds | dynamodb canary realease deployment for API gateway | Canary release is a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody.